Build an Outdoor Table with Quikrete Countertop Mix

 It’s wise to do a test fit with the steel pins inserted before final assembly.
 This step takes some real effort.
 The top weighs about 240 lbs., so get some strong backs and then another person the guide the pins into place.
 Also, I built a couple of wood braces to fit under the top to act as safety stops in case someone lost their grip.

 Once the fit looked good, I used Quikrete Adhesive to bond the legs and the top together.
 I also put a couple dabs near the edges where the legs meet the patio (once I made sure my placement was locked in).
 After the Countertop Mix fully cured (28 days), I applied a couple coats of sealer to the top and legs to protect them from food and beverage stains.
 I recommend applying a fresh coat after a year of use.
+While you’re at it, also learn how to build a Quikrete walkway.

 — David Radtke, Contributing Editor